 Religion in Jordan

-The dominant religion in Jordan is Sunni Islam, with more 90 percent of the population practising this faith.
+The dominant religion in Jordan is Sunni Islam, with more than 90 percent of the population practising this faith.
 There is some Christian presence in Jordan, but this is very much in the minority with Christians making up only six percent of the general population.
 Despite this disparity, Christians are free to practise their religion and there are plenty of churches available for them to attend.
 Members of lesser-known religions have a slightly higher risk of being discriminated against, but this is rare.

 Religion plays a vital role in shaping the daily lives of Jordanians and, by extension, the lives of all who live there.
 For instance, scheduled prayers are held five times a day.
 Prayer times are publically signalled by mosques and devout Muslims will put everything on hold to pray, bringing business to a standstill.
 The opening times of restaurants are also affected by religion – during holy occasions such as Ramadan, restaurants will accommodate traditional fasting practices by opening just before sundown.